UofT-DataBootcamp-Coursework/module_15_challenge/README.md

 **Standard deviation** = 8.7312

-**Interpretation and findings**

-*The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
 Does the current manufacturing data meet this design specification?
-Why or why not?*
+Why or why not?**

 With the current dataset (Suspension_Coil.csv), the variance of the suspension coils is less than 100 pounds per inch (76.2346).
 As such, the current manufacturing data meets this design specification.